MKLab-ITI/pygrank/README.md

 ## Usage

+### Glossary
+- *Seeds.* Example nodes that are known to belong to a community.
+- *Ranks.* Scores (not ordinalities) assigned to nodes.
+They typically assume values in the range \[0,1\].
+- *Personalization.* A hashmap between seeds and scores to be passed to graph ranking algorithms.
+This is also known as a personalization vector or graph signal priors.
+- *Node ranking algorithm.* An algorithm that starts with a graph and personalization and outputs a hashmap of node scores.

 ### Ranking Algorithms
-Ranking algorithms assume that there exists a networkx graph `G` and a non-negative personalization dictionary of node importances (missing nodes are considered to have 0 importance).
-For example, if we consider a list `edges` of edge tuples and a list `seedS` of nodes towards which to consider structural importance, the graph and personalization can be constructed as:
+Ranking algorithms assume that there exists a networkx graph `G` and a personalization dictionary of non-negative node importances (missing nodes are considered to have 0 importance).
+For example, if we consider a list `edges` of edge tuples and a list `seeds` of nodes towards which to consider structural importance, the graph and personalization can be constructed as:
 ```python